pdee/pdee/Blueprint.md

 ## Code Completion

-This one is hard, and there are multiple solutions:
+This one is complex, and there are multiple approaches:

 ropemacs: this one provides the best completion probably but it suffers of some problems.
                  1) slowness